DEFRA/software-development-standards/docs/guides/docker_guidance.md

 ## Base images

 Defra publishes hardened base images that provide a non-root user, CA certificates, and the debugging tooling needed for local development.

+These images are scanned for vulnerabilities daily using [Trivy](https://github.com/aquasecurity/trivy) and [Grype](https://github.com/anchore/grype).

 Build on these rather than the raw upstream images:

 - [defra-docker-node](https://github.com/DEFRA/defra-docker-node) - Node.js (`defradigital/node` and `defradigital/node-development`)
 - [defra-docker-dotnetcore](https://github.com/DEFRA/defra-docker-dotnetcore) - .NET (`defradigital/dotnetcore` and `defradigital/dotnetcore-development`)